fsmaiorano/dotnet-cqrs/README.md

 - [ ] Should be able to search for a blog post by category
 - [ ] Should be able to search for a blog post by tag
 - [ ] Should be able to search for a blog post by author

-- [ ] Should be able to search for a user by name
+- [ ] Should be able to search all posts of an user or author

+- [ ] Should be able comment a post
+- [ ] Should be able reply an comment in an post
+- [ ] Should be able delete a comment in an post (by author of comment or author of the post)
+- [ ] Should be able update a comment in an post (by author of commment)

 - [ ] Should be able to search for a user by email